Evolution of circumstellar discs in young star-forming regions: Energy consumption

 \section{Energy consumption}

-The simulations presented in this work took $\sim10$ days to run and used 10 cores each.
-Accounting for only the 6 runs shown on this paper (not considering the many test runs), this amounts to 14.400 CPU hours.
-Considering 12 Wh for a CPU, this results in $\sim173$ kWh.
-Using the conversion factor 0.283 kWh/kg \citep{portegieszwart2020a}, this results in $\sim611$ kg of CO$_2$.
-Estimating the number of tests to be of the same order of magnitude of the final runs, the total CO$_2$ output of the computations performed for this paper are $\sim 1$ tonne.
+The series of simulations presented in this work took $\sim$20 days to run on 30 cores each.
+Although we present the results of 6 runs, triple that number was eventually run (including code development, testruns and referee requests for additional simulations).
+The total amount of computer time used then tops 259.200 hours.
+Considering 12 Wh for a CPU, this results in $\sim$3000 kWh.
+Using the conversion factor 0.283 kWh/kg \citep{portegieszwart2020a}, would results in $\sim$10.000\,kg of CO$_2$.
+We used two computers for the calculations, the Dutch National supercomputer Cartesius, and our local 192-core workstation.
+Both machines are powered with renewable resources; the former using Norwegian hydroelectric power (using certificates) and the latter by Dutch wind-mill energy.

 \bsp